veebch/heat-o-matic/README.md

 |  | **Relay Switch** |
 |   15      | Data           |

 **VCC** and **GND** must also be connected for each.
 Note that the temperature sensor needed a pull-up resistor on the signal.
-Also, the switch on the roatary encoder (that was being used as a means to toggle the UI) is unused as it was being triggered by the relay.... this can probably be fixed with a capacitor or a flyback diode.
+Also, the switch on the roatary encoder (that was being used as a means to toggle the UI) is unused as it was being triggered by the relay....
+If you decide you need it, this can probably be fixed with a capacitor or a flyback diode.

 # Using heat-o-matic